Talmud Torah Staff

 Alef Bet ♦ 2nd & 3rd Grade Class Teacher

-We are fortunate to have Michele Gusdorff teaching our Alef/Bet class for the fifth year.
+We are fortunate to have Michele Gusdorff teaching in our Talmud Torah for 10 years.
 Michele holds both a BA and MA from Temple University where she majored in Speech and Language Pathology.
 She also holds a Hebrew Teacher’s Diploma from Gratz College.

 In addition to many years’ experience as a Speech Therapist in the Philadelphia School District, Michele taught in Philadelphia area religious schools and was an active volunteer and board member at synagogues.